 and/or fresh thyme, to taste

 - Salt and freshly ground pepper to taste

 Heat the oil in a large skillet.
 Add the red onion and sauté over medium heat until golden.
-Add the apple and sauté for another 5 minutes.
+Add the apple and sauté for 5 minutes longer or until slightly softened.

 Transfer the mixture to an oiled shallow 1 1/2-quart baking pan.
-Bake 25 to 30 minutes, or until browned and still slightly moist.
-Stir once during the baking time.
-Transfer to a covered serving container.
+Bake 30 minutes, or until browned and still slightly moist.
+Stir gently about midway through the baking time.
+Serve at once.